Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Add in the sage, thyme, red pepper flakes, paprika, freshly ground nutmeg, finely grated garlic, brown sugar, salt, and pepper, and mix it in until it is thoroughly combined.

-Fry a small piece of the Italian sausage and taste it to adjust any seasonings.
+Fry a small piece of the breakfast sausage and taste it to adjust any seasonings.

 Form the sausage into small patties that are about 2 ½” to 3” in diameter.